GETProtocol/subgraph/README.md

 All-time data for protocol-wide metrics, aggregated.
 This is used to capture the all-time usage on the protocol across all integrators.
 Singleton with ID '1'.

-#### Relayer [Aggregate]

-All-time data for individual relayer, with total usage and counts.
-ID'd by the `relayerAddress`.

 #### ProtocolDay [Time-series]

 Similar content to _Protocol_ but aggregrated to each UTC-day.
 Used to track protocol usage over time.
 ID is a `dayInteger` from the unix epoch (unix / 86400).

+#### Relayer [Cross-sectional]

+Relayers track the address/account used to mint tickets on behalf of an integrator.
+No aggregate statistics are kept here and are only used as a reference for the addresses submiting transactions for the integrator.

+#### Integrator [Aggregate]

+All-time data for individual integrator, with total usage and counts.
+ID'd by the `integratorIndex`.
+Used for accounting and aggregate NFT statistics.

-#### RelayerDay [Time-series]
+#### IntegratorDay [Time-series]

-Usage statistics per-relayer-day.
-Used to track and compare protocol usage by relayer.
-ID is a composite key of `relayerAddress-dayInteger`.
+Usage statistics per-integrator-day.
+Used to track and compare protocol usage by integrator.
+ID is a composite key of `integratorIndex-dayInteger`.

+#### SpentFuelRecipient [Cross-sectional]

+Tracks the configured destination addresses of the spent fuel.
+Harvesting the spent fuel is a public function and can be executed by any account, so this entity tracks the amount of GET sent to each configured address.

+#### PriceOracle [Cross-sectional]

+The on-chain price oracle is used to set the price of non-custodial top-ups (integrators that bring their own GET fuel).
+Here we track the current price of the oracle and the time it was last updated.

 #### TopUpEvent [Time-series]

-Tracks each individual relayer top-up as a separate record to allow for a full record of the amount of each top up and its price in USD.
+Tracks each individual integrator top-up as a separate record to allow for a full record of the amount of each top up and its price in USD.
 ID is a composite key of `txHash-logIndex`.

 #### UsageEvent [Time-series]

-Not to be confused with a real-world Event, these are 'events' that describe an individual uage of the protocol such as `CREATE_EVENT`, `MINT`, `SCAN`.
-Comes with lat/long, the relayer, the GET used as fuel, the exact timestamp of the block, and the day as an integer.
+Not to be confused with a real-world Event, these are 'events' that describe an individual uage of the protocol such as `NEW_EVENT`, `MINT`, `SCAN`.
+Comes with lat/long, the relayer & integrator, the GET used as fuel, the exact timestamp of the block, and the day as an integer.
 ID is a composite key of `txHash-logIndex`.

+#### SpentFuelCollectedEvent [Time-series]

+Records each collection of spent fuel within the economics contract per-recipient.
+When multiple recipient destinations are present, one event will be recorded for each.
+Tracks where the spent fuel is flowing to.

 ## Hosted Service